Jingjing-1020/hello-world/README.md

-# My name is KrystaL luo.
+# My name is KrystaL Luo.
 This is my first repository.